 Throughout that time, their editorial management teams followed the company line and towed it as well.

-Somehow they were toe to toe with the truth of their own compromise, but that’s the last thing they’d investigate.
+They went toe to toe with the truth of their own compromise, but that’s the last thing they’d investigate.

-I worked for both papers as a freelance writer, photographer, and visual producer and my biggest video ever so far is still Girl Gets Butt Hole Tattoo, which is just what it sounds like.
+I worked for both newspapers as a freelance writer, photographer, and visual producer and my biggest video ever so far is still Girl Gets Butt Hole Tattoo, which is just what it sounds like.
 I also worked for the company that owned and produced Bang Bus.

 All I’m saying is just because Backpage was good for some people, don't forget it was horrendous for others.